z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 **Note 2:** If you are using a browser to visualize your data, you must use Chrome browser to be compatible with Foxglove background scripts and must give it permission to load scripts.

-At first, we want to test the Foxglove while the robot being **tethered to power and display and being static**.
+At first, we want to test Foxglove while the robot being **tethered to power and display and being static**.
 I will have separate document for testing visualization with the robot being **untethered and mobile.**

 To get started, connect to the running `isaac_ros_dev-aarch64-container` container:
 ```bash